dkavolis/UnityOpenGLAsyncReadback/README.md

 Copy `UnityPlugin\Assets\UniversalAsyncGPUReadbackPlugin` to anywhere in your project.
 It contains C# code as interface of native code.

 ### The API
-All C# apis are inside namespace Yangrc.OpenGLAsyncReadback.
+All C# apis are inside namespace `UniversalAsyncGPUReadbackPlugin`.

 To start a readback, use `UniversalAsyncGPUReadbackRequest UniversalAsyncGPUReadbackRequest.Request(Texture tex)`.
 This function returns "universal" object, which means it could be a Unity's standard readback request, or a OpenGL request if under opengl environment.
 After that, it will automatically update during every frame(You don't have to manually call Update(), there's a global dontdestroyonload gameobject doing this).